afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

 #### Cons

-Pretty much covered by my Pros list above for the oher tactic.
+Pretty much covered by my Pros list above for the other tactic.

 ### Potential pifalls